swadii/asayer-appium-testng/README.md

     </dependencies>

 ### 4- Download the JAR and included in your project
+You can download the jar file from here.
+Then you should include this jar file to the project:
 Right click in your project name -> Properties -> Java Build Path -> Add External JARs

 [screenshot]

+### 5- Assembly file
-### 5- Add a file "zip.xml" under src/main/assembly (you need to create assembly folder) with this code
+Add a file "zip.xml" under src/main/assembly (you need to create assembly folder) with the code bellow

     <assembly
         xmlns="http://maven.apache.org/plugins/maven-assembly-plugin/assembly/1.1.0"